fixmyrights/discord-bot/.github/CONTRIBUTING.md

 - Only Issue a Pull Request once you feel like your work on that branch is done.
 It will be deleted after the merge.

-- Try keeping a particular feature encased withing a single Branch, that way it makes it easier to track if needed.
+- Try keeping a particular feature encased within a single Branch, that way it makes it easier to track if needed.